 Names and Likenesses.
 Artist approves and permits the use of all names and approved likenesses, including, without limitation all professional, group, and fictious names heretofore, now, or hereafter used by the Artist, the voice of the Artist, and approved biographical material concerning the Artist to the extent necessary to allow reasonable use and exploitation of all Deliverables or as otherwise agreed by the parties in the applicable SOW.

 Marks.
-Each party hereby grants the other party a non-exclusive, non-transferable, non-sublicensable right and license to display, reproduce, distribute, perform, transmit, and otherwise use any trademark, tradename, service mark, design, logo, domain name, tagline, slogan, or other indicator of the source or origin of any product or service (“Mark”) specified in the applicable SOW, solely as necessary to effect the purpose of the Project and any related Deliverables.
+Each party hereby grants the other party a non-exclusive, non-transferable, non-sublicensable right and license to display, reproduce, distribute, perform, transmit, and otherwise use any trademark, tradename, service mark, design, logo, domain name, tagline, slogan, or other indicator of the source or origin of any product or service (“Marks”) specified in the applicable SOW, solely as necessary to effect the purpose of the Project and any related Deliverables.

 Reservation of Rights.
 Each party acknowledges and agrees that the other party has valuable goodwill and reputation in its names, likenesses, and Marks, and that such party is, and shall at all times remain, the sole and exclusive owner of rights, including all Intellectual Property Rights in and related to its Marks.
 No party acquires any right, title or interest in or to the other party’s marks by virtue of the limited license granted above).
 Each party acknowledges that its use of the other party’s Marks pursuant to this Agreement and any applicable SOW, and all goodwill associated with such use, shall inure exclusively to the benefit of the other party.
 Neither party shall use, register, or attempt to register in any jurisdiction any Mark that is confusingly similar to or incorporates any of the other party’s Marks.